pupil-labs/pupil-docs/getting-started/capture-workflow.md

 Pupil capture saves the video frames in a fixed frame rate container.
 This means that the raw output video (world.mp4) does not show the correct duration and the correct frame rate of the recording.
 This information can be found in `world_timestamps.npy`, which tells you exactly where each frame belongs in time.

 However, if you export using Pupil Player, the video will be made such that the frames will show at the exact right time.
-The output video will not miss any frame of the raw video, instead, output frames are spaced out exactly as they where initially captured.
+The output video will not miss any frame of the raw video, instead, output frames are spaced out exactly as they were initially captured.

 <aside class="notice">
 Note - The real FPS during recordings may fluctuate due variations on light intensity (LUX, lumens) and other issues; it cannot be forced to be constant.